 For some information on anatomy, see Jadin (1901), and on chemistry, see Nooteboom (1967); for the floral morphology of Kirkia, see Bachelier & Endress (2008a, esp. b).
 For general information, see Muellner (2011).

 Previous Relationships.
-Kirkiaceae were previously placed in Simaroubaceae (Cronquist 1983, but with some doubt) or near that family (Takhtajan 1997), but they lack quassinoids and limonoids.
+Kirkiaceae were previously placed in (Cronquist 1983, but with some doubt) or near Simaroubaceae (Takhtajan 1997), but they lack quassinoids and limonoids.

 [Anacardiaceae + Burseraceae]: biflavonoids; (vessel elements with scalariform or reticulate perforations); phloem with vertical intercellular secretory canals; phloem surrounded by a light-coloured, sinuous, sclerenchymatous band [not easy to see]; glandular hairs with uniseriate stalks; cuticle waxes usu.
 0; (plants dioecious); flowers rather small; K often connate, C little longer than K; palynologically indistinguishable; (nectary extrastaminal); central receptacular apex ± exposed in the center of the flower; ovule pachychalazal; fruit a drupe, operculate, endocarp cells in a mass, lignified, not oriented.